BenLag2906/Image-processing-Tool/README.md

 To compilation of source file :
 --------------------------
 Visual Studio 2022.
-  In 64 bits, mode all dependancy are linked and for execution you could download previous linked to run exececutable generated.
+  In 64 bits mode, all dependancies are linked and for execution : you could download previous linked to run executable generated.

 For cut.exe :
 --------------------------